microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/AksSamples/teams-recording-bot/docs/test/end-to-end-testing.md

 #### Multiple callers on a single bot

-This scenario is similar to the single call test except it will require multiple test users although only a single one requies the compliance policy.
+This scenario is similar to the single call test except it will require multiple test users although only a single one requires the compliance policy.
 Multiple users can be joined to a meeting on a development machine using the browser version of Teams.

 To join multiple users to a call you will either need multiple different browsers using in private windows otherwise logged in sessions between users clash with each other.
 Microsoft Edge supports user profiles which can be used to create separate profiles for each attending user effectively keeping them separated.

 Alternatively use multiple machines / browsers / people to attend the meeting.
-If unique content per user is needend then a group of willing test users will be needed (or use automated content injection - see below)
+If unique content per user is needed then a group of willing test users will be needed (or use automated content injection - see below)

 #### Automation (using a media playback bot to inject content)

 ...need some help with this one...